CHOOSING THE RIGHT WATER BOTTLE FOR YOUR ADVENTURES

 In this world of single-use plastic, the humble water bottle can be an easy sustainable addition to any nappy bag, nursery bag or rucksack.
 Although disposable water bottles can be more convenient they can take up to 1000 years to decompose and at the Bike Club, we want to help reduce our waste.

-So, we have a few helpful tips to consider when buying a bottle for your thirsty adventurer.
+So, we have a few helpful tips to consider when buying a cycling water bottle for your thirsty adventurer.

 THERE ARE A NUMBER OF MATERIALS THAT WATER BOTTLES COME IN: